hknd23/idcempy/docs/idcempy_tutorial.rst

   import urllib
   from idcempy import zmiopc

-Next, we load the dataset.
+Next, we load the dataset:

 .. testcode::